shahnewaz469/TableViewConfigurator/README.md

 #### ModelRowConfiguration

 A `ModelRowConfiguration` represents a group of rows that are defined by an array of some model type.
-It has all the same configuration options as `ConstantRowConfiguration` but closure callbacks you define will take an additional `model` parameter that represents the model associated with the actual row in question.
+It has all the same configuration options as `ConstantRowConfiguration` but closure callbacks you define will take a `model` parameter that represents the model associated with the actual row in question and an `index` parameter that indicates the position of the model in the current model sequence.
 Additionally, it's constructor requires two generic type parameters.
-The first is an implementation of `ModelConfigurableTableViewCell` and the second is any Swift type you wish (e.g., a "model" object, a tuple, a `Bool`, etc.).
+The first is an implementation of `ModelConfigurableTableViewCell` and the second is class conforming to the RowModel protocol.
 It's constructor can also be passed a function that returns an up-to-date model array.
 This is useful in dynamic UIs.
+When using the `modelGenerator` you can also optionally specify whether model generation should be optimized.
+When you pass `true`, the generator will only be called when invoking `changeSetAfterPerformingOperation()` or `reloadData()` on the TableViewConfigurator itself.
+Calling `reloadData()` on the underlying `UITableView` will produce no visible changes.

 ```swift
 class PersonCell: UITableViewCell, ModelConfigurableTableViewCell {